Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 * Member Type - member_casual

 ## Data Preparation
-My first step of data preparation was to import all data and combine all into a single table using Pandas import read_csv and concat functions.
+My first step of data preparation was to import all data and combine all into a single table using Pandas import read_csv and concat functions. <br />
 ![Alt text](https://github.com/Lekan-E/Comparative-Analysis-Project/blob/main/Images/Misc/Screenshot%202023-12-24%20at%201.40.47%E2%80%AFPM.png)

 We then explore our dataset using the following pandas functions: